oliverkwebb/oliverkwebb.github.io/articles/makessg.md

 `*` in shell globbing, this allows us to create a rule for all `.c` files

 But how will we refer to the source file in the build command?
 This is where special variables come into play.
-You can use `$<` to refer to the list of prerequisites, and `$@` to refer to your rule name.
+You can use `$<` to refer to your first item in the list of prerequisites, and `$@` to refer to your rule name.
 Note this is not the pattern that the specified rule matched, it is the rule that matched the pattern.

 ```
 %.o: %.c